 6) TIP: You may notice recipes that include either a Rock Hopper Egg (three words) or a Rockhopper Egg (2 words).
 The Rock Hopper Egg (three words) was removed from the game back in 2005 via a patch.
 So, delete those recipes, as they are not possible.

 1) ALCHEMY: I have not done 350 Alchemy on my Shaman toon.
 Just for fun, I did the output command on Bonzz, a Paladin, and 10 recipes showed up!
 I suspect I scribed an Alchemy book and they "learned" -- even if I can't make them as a Paladin.

 2) BAKING: I found that I was missing most of the recipes in the Ice Cream Churn.
 I was also missing many of the "base" Mixing Bowl recipes for the various "meat" types (i.e. Prepared, Dried, Smoked, Buttered, etc....).
-Oddly enough, I knew all the Oven recipes that used those same sub-combine items, even though I had never learned the recipe for the base components!
+Oddly enough, I knew all the Oven recipes that used those same sub-combine items, even though I had never learned the recipe for the sub-combine item, itself!
 I was also missing many of the Omelette recipes.
-As a note, I believe you can fully skip all recipes that use Nest Dragon meat and still get to 350.
+As a note, I believe you can fully skip all recipes that use Nest Dragon Meat and still get to 350.
 This was a hard skill to max out, due the many recipes combined with a host of not-so-common ingredients.

 When I finished I had 708 recipes on my /outputfile list.